Distributions on symmetric cones I: Riesz distribution: Conclusions

 \section{Conclusions}

+Potentially, the Riesz distribution can replace the Wishart distribution throughout the multivariate statistical analysis, however still needs to find the sampling distribution associated Riesz distribution, i.e. the distribution of the matrix $\mathbf {X}$ such that the random matrix $\mathbf{V} = \mathbf{X}^{*}\mathbf{X}$ has a distribution of Riesz and, thus appears naturally the Riesz distribution instead of the Wishart distribution.
+This topic is currently being studied by the author.
+But the Wishart distribution occurs naturally in other fields of knowledge without being associated with the matrix multivariate normal distribution, as in the case of the joint element densities of generalised Laguerre ensembles.
+Thus, if the densities (\ref{dfR1}) and (\ref{dfR2}) are considered as the joint element densities of generalised Laguerre ensembles, the distributions (\ref{dER1}) and (\ref{dER2}) are the distributions of the Laguerre ensembles under a Riesz distributions, see \cite{dggj:13}.

+Any topic in statistical literature, is usually first studied in the real case, later in the complex case, later for the quaternion case and exceptionally for the octonion case.
+From the results presented in this paper, the real, complex, quaternion and octonion cases are obtained by simply replacing $\beta$ with $1,2,4$ or $8$, respectively.

 Finally, note that the real dimension of real normed division algebras can be expressed as powers of 2, $\beta = 2^{n}$ for $n = 0,1,2,3$.
-On the other hand, as it can be check in \citet{k:84}, the results obtained in this work can be extended to the hypercomplex cases; that is, for complex, bicomplex, biquaternion and bioctonion (or sedenionic) algebras, which of course are not division algebras (except the complex algebra), but are Jordan algebras, and all their isomorphic algebras.
+On the other hand, as it can be check in \citet{k:84}, the results obtained in this work can be extended to the hypercomplex cases; that is, for complex, bicomplex, biquaternion and bioctonion (or sedenionic) algebras, which of course are not division algebras (except the complex algebra).
 Note, also, that hypercomplex algebras are obtained by replacing the real numbers with complex numbers in the construction of real normed division algebras.
 Thus, the results for hypercomplex algebras are obtained by simply replacing $\beta$ with $2\beta$ in our results.
-Alternatively, following \citet{k:84}, we can conclude that, our results are true for '$2^{n}$-ions', $n = 0,1,2,3,4,5$, emphasising that only for $n=0,1,2,3$ the corresponding algebras are real normed division algebras.
+Alternatively, following \citet{k:84}, we can conclude that, our results are true for `$2^{n}$-ions', $n = 0,1,2,3,4,5$, emphasising that only for $n=0,1,2,3$ the corresponding algebras are real normed division algebras.

 Here we prefer our notation used unlike the proposal in \citet{hl:01}, because we think that is clearer to a statistician.
 Note, however, that any of the results obtained can be written easily as proposed by \citet{hl:01} in the context of Euclidean simple Jordan algebras, simply applying (\ref{qk42}).
 For example in this case (\ref{chfR1}) can be written equivalently as: